Aventus-Network-Services/documentation/ERC20-lift-guide.md

 This guide takes a user through the steps required to submit a lift transaction for ERC-20 tokens from Ethereum mainnet to the Aventus Network via the contract interface on Etherscan.

+You'll need custody of the full amount of tokens you want to lift in one of your Ethereum accounts, Web3 available in your browser and a small amount of ETH to send the transactions.

 ## Approval

-You'll need custody of the full amount of tokens you want to lift in one of your Ethereum accounts and Web3 available in your browser.
 Before the lift can be submitted you first need to approve the amount to be transferred.

 1. Go to the ERC-20 token contract of the token you want to lift on Etherscan, click on the 'Contract' tab, and then 'Write Contract'.